-- On a line beam model where the geometric section represents a beam with a loadable top slab. - When a different set of loadable points is required in preference to nodes on a finely meshed shell or plate model. - On a skewed grillage model where it is required to obtain results for longitudinal and transverse (skewed) members. - When a general grid is required to encompass a whole model.
+- On a line beam model where the geometric section represents a beam with a loadable top slab. - When a different set of loadable points is required in preference to nodes on a finely meshed shell or plate model. - When a general grid is required to encompass a whole model.
 (Note that this cannot be used for carriageways that divide into two or more branches).